Bucketlist Travels logo

 Colosseum, Rome, Italy (AD 80)

-Built to host gladiatorial contests and handle an unruly crowd of 50,000 spectators, it is considered one of the greatest works of Roman architecture and engineering.
+Inaugurated by the Emperor’s son, Titus, in AD 80, it could hold an unruly crowd of more than 50,000 spectators.
+With a circumference of 545m, it’s considered one of the greatest works of Roman architecture and engineering.

 Good for age: 10+